voxpupuli/puppet-mongodb/README.md

 * RHEL 5/6
 * CentOS 5/6

-For a for list of tested OS please have a look at the [.nodeset.xml](https://github.com/puppetlabs/puppetlabs-mongodb/blob/master/.nodeset.yml) definition.
+For a full list of tested operating systems please have a look at the [.nodeset.xml](https://github.com/puppetlabs/puppetlabs-mongodb/blob/master/.nodeset.yml) definition.

 ## Development